Saturday, May 18, 2019

 2019 Feb 8, Celebrating George Washington's Birthday and Picking Tulips in Montevallo, Alabama

-So glad hubby and I did a little traveling today because the next few days are calling for rain.
+I'm so glad Hubby and I did a little traveling today, because the next few days are calling for rain.

-It was cold when we left home this morning, the sun came out and it got up in the high 50s today.
+It was cold when we left home this morning; however, the sun came out, and it reached the high 50s today.

-But before we got home it was back in the low 40s.
+But before we got home, it was back in the low 40s.

-We traveled to Montevallo to help celebrate George Washington's birthday, to eat one of the beautifully decorated cupcakes placed on a table before us, and before we leave we are going to pick a basket of freshly grown tulips.
+We traveled to Montevallo to help celebrate George Washington's birthday, where we enjoyed one of the beautifully decorated cupcakes placed on a table before us.
+Before we left, we picked a basket of freshly grown tulips.

 On our adventure, we stopped at Jack's in Athens for a drink and a cream cheese cherry pie.

-We traveled I-65 through Birmingham taking exit 238 US 31 toward Alabaster, we turned left onto US 119 County hwy 11 reaching our destination at 3727 Hwy 119 Montevallo.
+We traveled on I-65 through Birmingham, taking exit 238 for US 31 toward Alabaster.
+We then turned left onto US 119 and County Hwy 11, reaching our destination at 3727 Hwy 119 in Montevallo.

-Hubby parked the car and we walked to the front entrance of the museum and paid the admission price.
+Hubby parked the car, and we walked to the front entrance of the museum and paid the admission price.

-The cashier told us to head to the replica of Mount Vernon to Celebrate George Washingtons' birthday for the party that began at 11 AM.
+The cashier instructed us to head to the replica of Mount Vernon to celebrate George Washington's birthday, as the party was scheduled to begin at 11 A.M.

-George Washington made his speech
+George Washington made his speech.

-George Washington stopping for a picture
+George Washington stopped for a picture.

-Washington walked out onto the front porch and made a speech and when he finished the crowd sang Happy Birthday to President Washington.
+Washington walked out onto the front porch and delivered a speech, and when he finished, the crowd sang "Happy Birthday" to President Washington.

-Washington walked out into the crowd stopping for pictures and shaking hands with people in the crowd.
+Washington walked out into the crowd, stopping for pictures and shaking hands with people in the crowd.

-We walked inside the president's oval office where we saw on display pictures of several future presidents.
+We walked into the president's Oval Office, where we saw pictures of several future presidents on display.

-We visited the Randall Museum with miniature dolls about many events that happened in the US in the last 200 years.
+We visited the Randall Museum, where we saw miniature dolls depicting many events that have occurred in the US over the last 200 years.

-The Randal Museum also displayed in miniature the Presidents and their wives.
+The Randal Museum also displayed the Presidents and their wives in miniature.

-We walked inside the National Chapel which was just a few yards away from the Randal Museum.
+We walked inside the National Chapel, which was just a few yards away from the Randal Museum.

 US Presidents and wives